Being safe online

 Browsers

 Firefox.
-Nothing else is acceptable, unless you're using a fork such as Librewolf.
+Nothing else comes close unless you're using a fork such as Librewolf.

-Firefox allows you to customize it and set your own strict settings.
+Firefox allows you to customize it and enforce your own settings.
 You should always:

 3. Does not save your logins & passwords (we'll get to this later).